"The more I wonder, the more I love."

 Students who have a love for word play are given opportunities to engage in a battle of wits through Scrabble training and competitions.
 Other students with strong linguistic abilities are given opportunities to build on their oral competencies in The Wits & Words: Inter-school Debate Championship jointly organised by the MOE Gifted Education Branch, Debate Association (Singapore) and Raffles Institution (Secondary).
 These platforms motivate students to be quick and agile cognitively as they pit against one another, enhancing their love for the English language.

-“Do not to be afraid to get things wrong and be messy; you can revise and fix it later,” was the encouragement that Jon gave to our students to conclude the workshop.
+Jon Gresham encouraged the students, “Do not be afraid to get things wrong and be messy.
+You can revise and fix it later.”

 2. Math and Science Thinking and Inquiry

-Students are engaged in Math and Science activities that include STEM (Science, Technology, Engineering and Mathematics) and Excellence 2000 (E2K).
+Students are engaged in various Math and Science activities that include STEM (Science, Technology, Engineering and Mathematics), Excellence 2000 (E2K) and Design Thinking.
 These activities aim to deepen students’ conceptual understanding and reasoning skills through an inquiry approach.
-Students are given opportunities to collaborate with their peers and engage in problem-solving and scientific thinking through games and puzzles.
-Michael, a Primary 3 student, said, “I love to go for APEX as I get to do fun activities with everyone.
-I apply what I have learnt to different tasks.
-I want to do more challenging problems.”
+Students are given opportunities to collaborate with their peers and engage in problem-solving and scientific thinking.

 "You must learn to fail intelligently.
 Failing is one of the greatest arts in the world.
 One fails forward towards success.”